 It’s very rare to find a job description that perfectly matches your experience and skill set.
 While you should apply to jobs that more closely mirror your own career experience, you might come across a job that you really want that is a bit out of reach.
 Don’t pass it up right away!
 Instead, you should consider what transferable skills you have that make you a viable candidate for the position.

 What Exactly are Transferable Skills?

 Transferable skills are beneficial qualities for any job, from a labor-intense position to a C-level executive.
-They are attractive skills to any employer are most often developed and nurtured through experience rather than formal schooling or training.
-While there are many transferable skills that are important or beneficial to employers, here are a few examples.
+They are attractive skills to any employer and are most often developed and nurtured through experience rather than formal schooling or training.
+While there are many transferable skills that are important or beneficial to employers, here are a few examples:

 An effective leader can motivate their team, through both good times and rough patches.
 They are able to set goals, delegate responsibilities, and they are decisive.
-They encourage collaboration but they are able to stay focused and on task.
+They encourage collaboration, but they are able to stay focused and on task.

 2. Time Management

-With many jobs having a wide variety of responsibilities, being able to stay focused and be productive no matter how many distractions come your ways is a huge skill.
+With many jobs having a wide variety of responsibilities, being able to stay focused and be productive no matter how many distractions come your way is a huge skill.
 Demonstrate your ability to prioritize tasks so stay productive and complete projects on time.

 Much more than artwork, creativity can also mean the ability to think of unique solutions to problems.
 Employees who have the transferable skill of creativity have an enthusiasm that companies are looking for.
 New ways of thinking and approaching projects can be what helps a company become more successful through the development of new ideas, processes, products, or even structuring of daily business.